-The devil simply exploited the insecurity and lust of Adam and Eve to be something or somebody else other than who God had made them to be.
+The devil simply exploited the insecurity and lust of Adam and Eve to be something or somebody else other than what or who God had made them to be.

 4 Then the serpent said to the woman, “You will not surely die.

 5 “For God knows that in the day you eat of it your eyes will be opened, and you will be like God, knowing good and evil.”

 6 So when the woman saw that the tree was good for food, that it was pleasant to the eyes, and a tree desirable to make one wise, she took of its fruit and ate.
 She also gave to her husband with her, and he ate.
 (NKJV).

 The bait the devil dangled before Adam and Eve was a promise to be like God who they were already.
 Being insecure in who they were already, they went after it and swallowed it.
 Like Jehoram, they eventually lost all that God had given them.

 Every member of the human body is special and unique, specifically designed, thoroughly equipped, and strategically placed in the body to perform a unique function.

 Likewise, the body of Christ, every believer as a member of the body of Christ is special and unique in Christ.
 Each believer has a special place and unique gifting and calling in Christ.